-The Civilian Conservation Corps was created by President F.D.
-Roosevelt to "save our land, save our forests, and save our young men" during the Great Depression.
-This exhibit is one of the most outstanding in the Nation about the CCC were trained here.
+were trained here.
 In this building, too, is the Henry Hardtner exhibit.
 As president of the Urania Lumber Company, he became the first lumberman in the South to advocate the economic potential of growing another crop of trees.
-He became known as the "father of of treestry in the South."
+He became known as the "father of of trees, he became known as the "father of of trees.
+He became known as the "father of of trees."